 You can find a complete description of MeteoIO in Bavay, M. and Egger, T., "MeteoIO 2.4.2: a preprocessing library for meteorological data", Geosci.
 Model Dev., 7, 3135-3151, doi:10.5194/gmd-7-3135-2014, 2014.

 This project has been made possible with the support of the Hydrosys project, the SMSCG project, the Swiss Experiment project and an undisclosed project as well as support from the WSL Institute for Snow and Avalanche Research SLF.
-Some statistics about the code base are visible at ohloh.net.
+Some statistics about the code base are visible at openhub.net.
 The results of the automatic QA tests are visible on the project's dashboard.
 The documentation for the last stable release is available online for convenience.